 Area families enjoying their new spaces and thankful they moved forward with their projects

-2020 was certainly a year of many challenges, and the safe harbor of our homes has come to mean so much more.
+Throughout the pandemic, the safe harbor of our homes has come to mean so much more than ever before.
 With the increased amount of time spent around the house, we are enjoying the things that are working well, and not surprisingly, have become laser-focused on the areas that need anything from a little refresh to a major renovation.
 But, as folks remain cautious about coronavirus and the related variants, many question whether remodeling can be done safely at this time.
 The answer is yes when safety is made a priority.
 Thanks to our team’s commitment, clients are thrilled that they kept the ball rolling on their projects.

 From the very earliest point in the pandemic, BOWA ramped up safety protocols to help protect our team members, clients and partners.
 Remodeling with enhanced precautions, such as mask wearing, symptom monitoring, sanitizing, using negative air machines and holding virtual meetings when appropriate, quickly became the norm and will continue for the foreseeable future.
 Thanks to the vigilance of the team, we are fortunate to have remained largely healthy and to have maintained a busy schedule of projects.